vinitshahdeo/Water-Monitoring-System/SETUP WORKING ENVIRONMENT.md

 ## To setup Backend using Nodejs-
 - ***Firstly install Node on your machine, [click here](https://nodejs.org/en/).***
--***To check that Node has successfully installed, run the following command in Terminal.
+- ***To check that Node has successfully installed, run the following command in Terminal.
 This will display the version of Node installed.***

 ```js
 node -v